Azure-Samples/azure-samples-python-management/samples/resources/README.md

 ## Getting Started

 ### Prerequisites

-1. Before we run the samples, we need [register a new application using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
-Then copy the `Subscription ID`, `Application (client) ID`, `Directory (tenant) ID` and create a new application secret to get the secret value.

 1. Before we run the samples, we need to make sure we have setup the credentials.
 Follow the instructions in [register a new application using Azure portal](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to obtain `subscription id`,`client id`,`client secret`, and `application id`